 Learn more about

 Going Global offers specialized information on jobs and internships in 34 countries across fields, industries, and organizations.
 Going Global also provides invaluable resources on employment trends, interviews, work visas, and country-specific resumes.
-To access Going Global, log in to B.hired > Resources.
+To access Going Global, log in to B.hired > Resource Library.

 The Riley Guide (industry/country-specific resources)

 The 21st century marketplace is global.
 Professionals work internationally every day - whether they pursue their careers at home or move to another country.
 Clients, customers, and colleagues may be anywhere in the world.